 Second Sense is celebrating 70 years of service to adults with vision loss.
 Our staff is professionally trained and certified to provide the highest quality services.

 We work with our community of volunteers, clients and partners to effectively deliver our programs to the most people, while emphasizing an individual, client-centered service approach.
 During this past year:

-- Trained 180 adults to use computers with adaptive technology
+- 164 adults learned to use computers with adaptive technology

 Second Sense inspires individuals to move beyond vision loss and believe in their abilities.
 Through client-centered support and training, they learn new skills, build confidence and realize their value in our community.
-Together we are changing society’s perception of human potential.
+Together we are changing society’swe are changing society’s perception of human potential.